 The Giant Schnauzer is a big dog standing about 23 to 28 inches tall and weighing 55 to 80 lbs.
 They can be black in color or salt and pepper, although their face should always be dark.
 The Giant Schnauzer is more than just another big dog.
-They also participate in various dog sports and is often used in military and police work.
+They also participate in various dog sports and are often used in military and police work.

 The name Schnauzer comes from the German word Schnauze, which means snout.
 Giant Schnauzers were developed from the Standard Schnauzer.
 They were used for driving cattle in the Bavarian Alps.
 Although the Miniature, Standard, and Giant Schnauzers were bred to look similar, they are actually separate breeds.
 Unlike the Poodles, they are not different sizes of the same breed.